-Liquefied Petroleum Gas – or ‘LPG’ – is used by thousands of New Zealand homes and businesses for heating, cooking and hot water.
-Unlike natural gas, which is delivered straight to your home through pipes, LPG is delivered in bottles that have to be replaced or refilled from time to time.
-This means that when it comes to LPG, you don’t just want the best price, you also want a supplier that is both reliable and makes ordering a new gas bottle simple.
-But short of trying every LPG company, how do you find a supplier that ticks all these boxes?
+Liquefied Petroleum Gas – or ‘LPG’ – is used by thousands of New Zealand homes and businesses, for heating, cooking and hot water.
+Unlike natural gas, which is delivered straight to your home through pipes, LPG gas is delivered in bottles that have to be replaced or refilled from time to time.
+This means that when it comes to LPG gas, you don’t just want the best price, you also want a supplier that is both reliable and makes ordering a new gas bottle simple.
+But short of trying every LPG supplier, how do you find one that ticks all these boxes?
 Well, that’s where Canstar Blue can help.

-Canstar Blue regularly asks customers to rate their experience with different companies across dozens of products.
+Canstar Blue regularly asks customers to rate their experience with different companies, across dozens of products.
 This year, we asked LPG customers what they consider is important in an LPG supplier and how they rate the company they currently use.
-After surveying over 300 households, one clear winner emerged, and that’s Elgas.
+After surveying over 200 households, one clear winner emerged, and that’s Contact Energy.

 It can be a little tricky to compare LPG suppliers (which is why we’re here to help).
-In fact, only 18% of the customers we surveyed say they’ve compared suppliers online.
+In fact, 28% of the customers we surveyed say they don’t understand the information provided in their gas bill.
 Even if you have shopped around for the best price and service in the past, it’s possible that a better offer has popped up elsewhere that you’re missing out on.
-Of course, we understand the LPG market can be pretty confusing, so here we will walk you through everything you need to know about LPG to help you find a great deal with a reliable supplier.
+Of course, we understand the LPG gas market can be pretty confusing, so here we will walk you through everything you need to know about LPG gas to help you find a great deal with a reliable supplier.

-Unlike natural (or ‘town’) gas, which is only available on the North Island, LPG is available across most of New Zealand.
+Unlike natural (or ‘town’) gas, which is only available in the North Island, LPG is available across most of New Zealand.

-As mentioned, LPG is delivered in bottles or tanks and customers must order a refill or replacement tank every now and again.
+As mentioned, LPG gas is delivered in bottles or tanks and customers must order a refill or replacement tank every now and again.
 Natural gas is delivered straight to your home or business via a large distribution network of pipelines.
 Charging for natural gas also works similarly to electricity, whereby paying customers have on-demand access to gas and they simply pay for what they use at the end of the billing period.
-However, the gas pipeline network only extends across the North Island, and even then, not all households has access.
-In some areas homeowners can organise a piped gas connection but this can be expensive and it could be more affordable to use on LPG instead.
+However, the gas pipeline network only extends across the North Island, and even then, not all households have access.
+In some areas, homeowners can organise a piped gas connection but this can be expensive and it could be more affordable to use LPG gas instead.

-LPG customers can generally expect to pay around $100 to $120 for a 45kg LPG refill, plus about $10 per month in bottle rental fees.
-That said, the price you pay for LPG will fluctuate from time to time depending on the global market supply, and exchange rates.
-The international gas price benchmark changes each month, requiring LPG distributors to reevaluate their gas prices with each change.
-Delivery costs can also vary depending on your location and the distance the supplier must travel to deliver LPG to your home.
+LPG gas customers can generally expect to pay around $100 to $120 for a 45kg LPG gas refill, plus about $10 per month in bottle rental fees.
+That said, the price you pay for LPG gas may vary between regions and will fluctuate from time to time, depending on the global market supply and exchange rates.
+The international gas price benchmark changes each month, requiring LPG distributors to re-evaluate their gas prices with each change.
+Delivery costs can also vary depending on your location and the distance the supplier must travel to deliver LPG gas to your home.

-As there are so many variables involved in the price of LPG, you will need to get a quote from a potential supplier in order to understand what it might cost you.
+As there are so many variables involved in the price of LPG gas, you will need to get a quote from a potential gas supplier in order to understand what it might cost you.

-LPG retailers like to reward good customers with generous discounts that can be a big help in reducing the cost of your bill.
+LPG gas suppliers like to reward good customers with generous discounts, making a big difference in reducing the cost of your bill.
 There are at least three types of discount you might come across:

-Lots of New Zealand homes rely on LPG, meaning there are plenty of suppliers in the market to meet demand.
+Many New Zealand homes rely on LPG gas, meaning there are plenty of gas suppliers in the market to meet demand.
 While some providers operate in select areas, others serve customers nationwide.
-Some of the most notable LPG providers include:
+Some of the most notable LPG gas suppliers include:

 Keep in mind that this may not be a comprehensive list of suppliers for your area.
 Before signing up with one of these companies, consider checking if there’s a local option that offers an even better deal.

-Three of New Zealand’s largest gas providers appeared in the 2018 customer satisfaction ratings.
+Three of New Zealand’s largest gas suppliers appeared in the 2019 customer satisfaction ratings.
 In order to be considered in this year’s ratings, a retailer must have received a minimum of 30 survey responses.
-This year’s ratings included Elgas, Genesis and Contact Energy.
+This year’s ratings included Contact Energy, Elgas and Genesis.
 Here is a little more information about them.

-Elgas provides LPG for homes, businesses and barbecue customers.
-Elgas offers automatic LPG home delivery, whereby it monitors your usage and schedule deliveries so that you don’t even need to lift a finger.
-Alternatively, you can sign up for alerts to check your gas usage and you can order a new bottle simply by texting Elgas.
+Elgas provides LPG gas for homes, businesses and barbecue customers.
+Elgas offers automatic LPG gas home delivery, whereby it monitors your usage and schedule deliveries so that you don’t even need to lift a finger.
+Alternatively, you can sign up for alerts to check your gas usage, and you can order a new bottle simply by texting Elgas.

 New Elgas customers receive $100 worth of LPG Gas Credits.
 Elgas provides two 45kg LPG gas bottles linked to a changeover valve.
 This means that when one tank runs out, the gas switches to the other tank so you’re not left stranded while waiting for a new bottle to replace the empty tank.
 To sweeten the deal, customers can earn one FlyBuys point for every $20 spent on gas.

-Even if you’re happy with your current LPG supplier, it doesn’t mean you can’t do even better.
-This report has highlighted that there are plenty of options on the LPG market, with some major stand outs – particularly Elgas.
-But finding the right provider is all about understanding your own needs and finding a retailer that matches.
+Even if you’re happy with your current LPG gas supplier, it doesn’t mean you can’t do even better.
+Finding the right provider is all about understanding your own needs, and finding a retailer that matches.
 Some things you should look out for include:

-Canstar Blue commissioned I-view to survey 2,500 New Zealand consumers across a range of categories to measure and track customer satisfaction.
-The outcomes reported are the results from customers who use bottled LPG gas for their home, in this case, 304 New Zealanders.
+Canstar Blue surveyed 2629 New Zealand consumers across a range of categories to measure and track customer satisfaction, via ISO 26362 accredited research panels managed by Qualtrics.
+The outcomes reported are the results from customers who have an active bottled gas account and pay the bills.
+In this case, 237 New Zealanders.